 Toboggan runs – 7.5 km.

-Winter hiking routes – 250 km.
+Winter hiking trails – 250 km.

-Snowboard park, half pipe
+Snowboard park, half-pipe

 How to get to Wilder Kaiser-Brixenthal from Munich